sb-ncbr/overprot/OverProtServer/README.md

 # OverProt Server

-**OverProt Server** allows using **OverProt** as a web application without need to install locally.
+**OverProt Server** allows using **OverProt Core** as a web application without the eed to install locally.
 It can also serve precomputed OverProt results.

 ## Running OverProt Server